 You smile.
 You know it won't be easy, but now you have a chance for eternal (or at least very long) life.
-You may add the title "Dragonservant" to your name and take 1000 adventure points.
+You may add the title "Dragonservant" to your name and take 1,000 adventure points.
 You have succeeded in your quest, but you have not yet gained immortality.
-To determine how the ten years of servitude went, go to <59>.

-<42> You have gotten out of the cavern with your treasure.
+To determine how the ten years of servitude went, go to <59>. <42> You have gotten out of the cavern with your treasure.
 Now you have to get past the fire pit.
-Again, you must make the two saving rolls to pass safely.
-Roll 1D6 to get the level of the Dexterity saving roll.
+Again, you must make the two Saving Rolls to pass safely.
+Roll 1D6 to get the level of the Dexterity Saving Roll.
 If you fail it, you fall into the fire and die.
-Then roll 1D6 again to get the level of the Speed saving roll.
-Remember you can use an Acrobatics or Agility Talent instead.
+Then roll 1D6 again to get the level of the Speed Saving Roll.
+Remember you can use an Acrobatics or Agility Talent in addition to your attribute.
 To fail is to die, but to succeed gets you safely out of the dragon's cavern.
 Go to <55>.